gnosis/dx-contracts/README.md

 Project that implements some bots with the goal of watching some token pairs and ensuring the liquidity for the market.
-* [https://github.com/gnosis/dx-examples-api](): Example poject on how to use the public API of the Dutch X.
+* [https://github.com/gnosis/dx-examples-api](): Example poject on how to use the public API of the DutchX.
 * [Auction state-diagram overview](https://drive.google.com/file/d/1hWHtf2_GnBhtb85Yj7I7Xe3mF6jPe08U/view):
 States of the auctions and the transitions between them.

 # Security of the contracts
-Security is one of the main focus for the Dutch X, so the code was subjected to several reviews, audits and bug bunties.
+Security is one of the main focus for the DutchX, so the code was subjected to several reviews, audits and bug bunties.

 ## Audit